 LinkedIn:

-Generally, this platform is mostly used for B2B Marketing.
-It used to be a network primarily used for recruiting, but these days it’s also becoming a platform to find the latest news and to stay networked with people all over the world.
+Generally, this Platform is mostly used for B2B Marketing.
+It used to be a network primarily used for resting, but these days it’s also becoming a platform to find the latest news and stay networked with people worldwide.

 Twitter:

-This is a microblogging site for today’s marketers and you can see what’s happening in that very moment around the world.
+This is today’s-blogging site for today’s what’s, and you can see what’s happening in that very moment around the world.

 Instagram:

-This Platform is owned by Facebook and is the third-largest growing network with 90% of prospects are under the age of 35.
-Primarily this platform is used for sharing photos and videos.
+Facebook owns this Platform and is the third-largest growing network, with 90% of prospects under age 35.
+Primarily this Platform is used for sharing photos and videos.

-Instagram is important because it has a very deep engagement, especially for brands.
+Instagram is important because it has deep engagement, especially for brands.
 Over 80% of users follow at least one brand account.
-Forrester tells us that engagement with brands on Instagram is 10 times higher than Facebook, 54 times higher than Pinterest, and 84 times higher than Twitter.
+Forrester tells us that engagement with brands on Instagram is ten times higher than Facebook, 54 times higher than Pinterest, and 84 times higher than Twitter.

 Conclusion:

-As per the above facts related to social media marketing definition, I am sure this Inbound Marketing effort will help organizations in reaching out to targeted customers and help to generate more ROI.
+As per the above facts related to social media marketing definition, I am sure this Inbound Marketing effort will help organizations reach out to targeted customers and help to generate more ROI.

 Understanding eCommerce presented by Digital Media Marketing